 Asking for a candidate to describe their model customer could shed light on situations they respond most positively to.
 It will also reveal the customers who may pose a threat to long-term retention.
 What kind of customer does your service department most often encounter?
 Do these expectations align?

 10. How do you maintain professionalism if you feel personally attacked?

-This is the overarching customer service interview question that truly identifies their ability to stay on task and composed.
-The challenge of a customer-facing role is acting as an ambassador for a company, while remembering that complaints and hardships on the job aren’t personally geared.
+This is the overarching customer service interview question that truly identifies a candidate’s ability to stay on task and maintain composure.
+The challenge of a customer-oriented role is acting as an ambassador for a company while remembering that complaints and hardships on the job aren’t personally geared.

 The goal is to ask questions that force an applicant to think about their wider role of representing the company’s brand and being on the front line for customer relations.
 This includes a confident knowledge of company guidelines and policies and the demeanor to convey that information consistently and constantly.